-- 4.21 Management and control of the planning of, and reporting on the implementation of, the Strategic Plan and the High-level Action Plan are critical elements for measuring the Plans' effectiveness and transparency.
-Consequently, it is important that proper management and control mechanisms are in place to ensure that: - .1 biennial agendas and agendas are both clearly linked to the Strategic Plan and the High-level Action Plan; - the objectives of the Strategic Plan and the High-level Action Plan can be met within the resource constraints of the Organization and its membership; - .3 the Organization's response to changes in the environment within which it operates is consistent with the Strategic Plan and the High-level Action Plan; and - .4 monitoring and reporting are such that progress on biennial agendas is explicitly linked to progress on the delivery of outputs. - 4.22 In order to provide a transparent link between the Strategic Plan and the Organization's work, the following principles shall be applied: - .1 the High-level Action Plan shall together with the Secretariat's Business Plan form the basis of the biennial work of the Committee and the budget of the Organization; - .2 the items contained in the agenda and biennial agenda of the Committee shall all be outputs in the High-level Action Plan or included in the Secretariat's Business Plan;

-- .3 the biennial agenda of the Committee shall follow format 1 set out in annex 3; - .4 for outputs with target completion dates within the current biennium, the biennial agenda (see annex 3 (format 1)) shall specify the year of planned completion and include any tasks that are to be completed on annual basis; - .5 for an action that is expected to take more than one biennium to complete, the High-level Action Plan shall specify the planned completion year; the responsible parent organ shall review the relevant output at the end of the biennium to assess the progress made and make a recommendation whether to include it in the next High-level Action Plan; - .6 continuous items are discouraged, but in those cases where they are deemed unavoidable it is still necessary for them to be given a "SMART" definition so that progress during the biennium can be assessed; and - .7 documents submitted to the Committee shall clearly demonstrate the direct relation between the proposals they contain and the output to be delivered under the relevant agenda item, on the basis of the High-level Action Plan.
+- 4.22 Management and control of the planning of, and reporting on the implementation of, the Strategic Plan are critical elements for measuring the Plan's effectiveness and transparency.
+Consequently, it is important that proper management and control mechanisms are in place to ensure that: - .1 biennial agendas and agendas are both clearly linked to the Strategic Plan, including the list of outputs; - .2 the objectives of the Strategic Plan can be met within the resource constraints of the Organization and its membership; - .3 the Organization's response to changes in the environment within which it operates is consistent with the Strategic Plan; and - .4 monitoring and reporting are such that progress on biennial agendas is explicitly linked to progress on the delivery of outputs. - 4.23 In order to provide a transparent link between the Strategic Plan and the Organization's work, the following principles shall be applied: - .1 the list of outputs shall together with the Secretariat's Business Plan form the basis of the biennial work of the Committee and the budget of the Organization; - .2 the items contained in the agenda and biennial agenda of the Committee shall all be outputs in the list of outputs or included in the Secretariat's Business Plan; - .3 the biennial agenda of the Committee shall follow format 1 set out in annex 3; - .4 for outputs with target completion dates within the current biennium, the biennial agenda (see annex 3 (format 1)) shall specify the planned year of completion and include any tasks that are to be completed on an annual basis; - .5 for an action that is expected to take more than one biennium to complete, the list of outputs shall specify the planned completion year; the responsible parent organ shall review the relevant output at the end of the biennium to assess the progress made and make a recommendation whether to include it in the next list of outputs: - .6 continuous items are discouraged, but in those cases where they are deemed unavoidable it is still necessary for them to be given a "SMART" definition so that progress during the biennium can be assessed; and - .7 documents submitted to the Committee shall clearly demonstrate the direct relation between the proposals they contain and the output to be delivered under the relevant agenda item, on the basis of the list of outputs.